-Working out outside in the first few months of the year was one of the small perks of early pandemic life.
+Working out outside has had a resurgence in the past couple of years, even after gyms were reopened and classes were back on the timetable.
 It was a way to escape the home, get some (relatively) fresh air and get your blood pumping.
 While the weather varied, it was more often than not quite pleasant to be outside with the occasional glimpses of sunlight warming your face.
 Every aspect of it felt good for you.

 This is not the case anymore.
 Moving into the winter months makes the idea of going for a jog in the dark and wind and rain feel exceptionally uninviting.
 And not only that, years of everyone's mum reminding us to "wrap up warm or catch your death of cold," has led to the pervasive idea that cold weather must be bad for us in some way.
 Surely we’re only going to get sick if we do our HIIT in the park when it's 7°C?
 It feels like it defeats the point to be working out in an environment that might induce illness.